absotech/SubtitleRepair/README.md

 ## About

 **Subtitle Repair** is developed by Andrei Ivan.
-We are dedicated to providing valuable tools for working with subtitles, and this application is part of our commitment to improving the quality of subtitle files, particularly for the Romanian language.
+I am dedicated to providing valuable tools for working with subtitles, and this application is part of my commitment to improving the quality of subtitle files, particularly for the Romanian language.

-Visit my website at [https://andreiivan.com](https://andreiivan.com) for more information about our products and services.
+Visit my website at [https://andreiivan.com](https://andreiivan.com) for more information about my products and services.

 ---

 Enjoy using **Subtitle Repair** to effortlessly convert ASCII-encoded subtitles to UTF-8 and enhance your experience working with Romanian subtitles.
-Your feedback and contributions are highly appreciated as we continue to improve this application.
+Your feedback and contributions are highly appreciated as I continue to improve this application.